muratk5n/thirdwave/en/README.md

 It is claimed Macron suggested "Finlandization" to VZ in a recent meeting.
 Not followed.
-EM had a non-antagonistic stance toward RU, one of the few leaders to receive one-on-one meeting with Pute.
+EM had a non-antagonistic stance toward RU, one of the few leaders to receive one-on-one meeting with Pute, at that long table.

 ---